 The first main filtration layer deals with sediment removal.
 You have the sand filter for large sediment like sand and lime scale, ultra-fine stainless-steel mesh for medium-sized particles, and the microporous PP cotton for small sediment such as turpitudes and dust.

 Next you have the main impurity removal layer.
-This has the calcium sulfite to reduce chlorine in hot and cold water.
+This has the calcium sulfite removes chlorine from hot and cold water.
 You then have the redox media to also help reduce chlorine and scale in hot water.
 The activated carbon level also reduces chlorine THMs (trihalomethanes), and other types of impurities.

 Finally, there’s the protection layer consisting of the microporous PP cotton again.
 If there are dust particles that managed to escape the first PP cotton level, this one can catch them.

 The WSH-C125 is considered by many as the very best shower head in the Culligan shower head lineup.
-It’s quite easy to install, with reports attesting to how you only need 10 minutes.
+This shower head filter quite easy to install, with reports attesting to how you only need 10 minutes.
 You don’t even need tools to install it.
 It comes with Teflon tape, which you can use to wrap around the shower arm to prevent leaks.

 This has been ANSI-certified to reduce chlorine levels.
-In addition, it reduces scale while also taking out impurities that can damage your hair follicles.
+In addition, it reduces scale while also taking out impurities that can damage your hair and skin follicles.

 The shower head itself offers 5 different spray settings to suit any preference.
 These include a concentrated pulse for an invigorating massage up to a full-body spray.